MTKarenin/automl/README.md

 and you ready to go
 ## Docker

-You can set up this web-service in docker container if you wish For this you will need [docker-compose](https://docs.docker.com/compose/install/)
+You can set up this web-service in docker container if you wish.

+For this you will need [docker-compose](https://docs.docker.com/compose/install/)

 Then run